ideophagous/heliummatrixelement/README.md

 This project was made during my second year as a master student in Babeș-Bolyai University.

 Calculating the <1s1s|H|3d3d> matrix element for helium, using hydrogen-like wavefunctions.
+This involves:

 - Calculating the radial integral numerically with analytical verification